emmanuelmenon/emmanuelmenon.github.io/_posts/2019-09-14-iocaine-powder-in-rps.md

   lastmod: 2019-09-14
 ---
 ## What is Iocaine Powder?
 Iocaine Powder is a program that was originally developed by Dan Egnor in 1999 to participate in the First International RoShamBo Programming Competition.
-It managed to win in all categories and beat all of it's opponents.
+It managed to win in all categories and beat all of its opponents.
 Iocaine Powder utilises a predictive meta-strategy to defeat its opponents.

 <!--more-->